Matheuscrz/Matheuscrz/README.md

 - 👋 Hi, I’m @Matheuscrz
 - 👀 I'm interested in Software Engineering and areas with AI, Deep Learning and Machine Learning.
+I'm studying to be a fullstack developer
 - 🌱 I'm currently learning Java, Python and Haskell languages.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...